learn-academy-2023-hotel/week-5-assessment/interview-questions.md

-4. What is a gem?
+4. What is a relational database?
+Are there other kinds of databases?

   Your answer: